 Ask anyone from Wisconsin and they will say “No”.
 Supper clubs are warmer, friendlier, and not pretentious in the atmosphere; there’s more camaraderie.
 And even when they are found in big cities, there’s nothing stuffy about it.
 Yet don’t get the laid-back feeling confused with laid-back food.
 The standards of food are high.
 The NY strip I had at Tornado in Madison was incredible and came with a $41 price tag.

 “It’s a feeling.
 People have a camaraderie here.
 It’s a place where you spend the whole night.
 Start at the bar with a drink.
 Then to the restaurant for dinner, and back to the bar for an ice cream drink,” explained Henry.

 This sequence of events Henry describes is spot on.
 There is a process to eating in a supper club and it always starts at the bar and ends at the bar.
 The bar is typically a separate room from the fine dining.
-After a an Old Fashioned at the bar, then you move to the dining room for your multi-course, meat-heavy meal, and then back to the bar for an ice cream desert and possibly more drinks.
-This is how a meal at a supper club can last all night; and let me be clear – it should last all night.
+After an old-fashioned at the bar, then you move to the dining room for your multi-course, meat-heavy meal, and then back to the bar for an ice cream dessert and possibly more drinks.
+This is how a meal at a supper club can last all night, and let me be clear – it should last all night.

 Supper clubs were all about slow food and eating way before it became trendy.
 They often work with the local farmers and fishermen to stock their kitchens.

 One other thing to note is that Supper Club is not a chain – most are family-run restaurants.
 And many are generations old.

 There are many ‘traditions’ that are considered necessary to be called a supper club in Wisconsin.
 The atmosphere mentioned above is only one of the things.
 But one thing that is for certain for all Wisconsin supper clubs is the food and drink menu.
 It all starts with the Wisconsin old-fashioned.